psaia/prompt-ai.vim/README.md

-# ⚡️ QC-AI: Quick Config for Neovim with OpenAI
+# ⚡️ qc-ai: Quick Config for Neovim with OpenAI

 > Natural language Vim config powered by AI.

-**QC-AI** is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like:
+**qc-ai** is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like:

 ```vim
 :QC use a light theme and turn on line numbers